Learn how to eat Prosciutto di Parma; the best way to eat it may just surprise you. You’ll also get a tour of a prosciutto factory just outside Parma.

 Learn more ~

-For a brilliant little video on how prosciutto is made, you can watch HERE (only 2 1/2 minutes).
+Watch this brilliant little video on how prosciutto is made (only 2 1/2 minutes).

-To see my visit with my mother, and a much less professional video quality (since it is from my Instagram story!) watch HERE (about 2 minutes).
+To see my visit with my mother, and a much less professional video quality, you can watch my Instagram story (about 2 minutes).

-For more information on prosciutto and salami maker, Cavalier Umberto Boschi, click HERE.
+For more information on prosciutto and salami maker, visit: Cavalier Umberto Boschi

-You can also discover more about the Emilia Romagna Region by visiting In Emilia Romagna HERE.
+You can also discover more about the Emilia Romagna Region by visiting In Emilia Romagna.

 Many thanks to Chiara for arranging the visit and joining us at the factory, and for the delicious packets of prosciutto!
 We enjoyed them with our family!
 Much appreciation to Lorenzo from Cavalier Umberto Boschi for taking time out of his busy day to give us such an educational tour.
 We thoroughly enjoyed it!